This error message on a Sundance Spas made tub is called the watchdog error.

 Solution: Remove filter (and any large debris) completely and run hot tub for a couple minutes, if problem resolves it may be time to deep clean your filter, or may be time for replacement.
 Remember 2 years is an average filter life.

 - Bad temperature sensor, this is a relatively cheap part that can fail over the years.
 One easy way to sometimes confirm this part has failed is as follows: Have one person stand at the power for the spa, another person will stand at the spa control panel.
 When power is applied the person standing at the spa is looking for a reading of the temperature before the display goes to all dashes. (this can be very quick, this is why it usually needs two people) What the person is looking for is the temperature to display a very high temperature, usually over 110 degrees before it kicks to watchdog, if you see this behavior you most likely need a new temperature sensor.

 Solution: Replace temperature sensor.
 There are different wire ends on the different sensors used through the years, the three different types can be found here.
 We have an instruction sheet up explaining how to do this since it is an easy process, we have many clients that perform it themselves.
 Keep in mind this sheet was written for the “curled end” sensor.
 Good eyesight is useful as two of the connections are very small.
-Don’t be rushed, Don’t do it in the dark.
+Don’t be rushed, Don’t do it at dusk.